GiveRadar doesn't take a cut. We couldn't find a direct donate page, so visit their site.

 · What they work on and whereHow it stacks up against peers

-· vs. 8 similar advocacy & civil rights in IndonesiaRed flags
+· vs. 8 similar advocacy & civil rights in IndonesiaConcerns

 · Auto-generated from filings + methodologyBadan Registrasi Wilayah Adat is a registered advocacy & civil rights nonprofit based in Bogor, West Java, Indonesia.
 It is registered with Ditjen AHU (the Directorate General of General Legal Administration) under Indonesia's Ministry of Law and Human Rights (Kemenkumham).
-It has a GiveRadar Integrity Assessment of 35/100 (Limited data available).
-This reflects limited public data, not concerns about the organization.
+GiveRadar's Integrity Assessment for the organization is 35/100, which reflects how much public information is available, not whether the charity is legitimate.

 Badan Registrasi Wilayah Adat has a GiveRadar Integrity Assessment of 35/100.
 This score combines five components: Registration (20 pts), Financial Transparency (30 pts), Governance (20 pts), Contact Availability (10 pts), and Data Recency (20 pts), with negative adjustments for any red flags.
 A score of 35 ('Limited data available') reflects limited public data, not concerns about the organization.
 This is common for smaller, newer, or non-US charities that file fewer public records.
 For comparison, the average integrity assessment for advocacy & civil rights charities in Indonesia is 38/100.